Released in November 2011, Skyward Sword was an ambitious effort by Nintendo to shake up one of its most beloved series.

 On the whole, though, this is the usual batch of puzzle solving and dungeon exploration.
 Revisiting it after almost a decade, we weren’t charmed by the thing and appreciate Skyward Sword’s sense of innovation.

-Whilst it deviates away from Zelda norms, in so doing it makes itself stand out as a something different.
+Whilst it deviates away from Zelda norms, in so doing it stands out as a unique entry in the Zelda world of games.